r8w/r8w/docs/books/personal/readinglist.md

 - The Castle -- *Franz Kafka*
 - War and Peace -- *Leo Tolstoy*
 - Discipline and Punish: The Birth of the Prison -- *Michel Foucault*

+---

+## 2021

+- No Books!

+---

+## 2022

+- The Making of a Manager -- *Julie Zhuo* -- [`open`](https://www.goodreads.com/book/show/38821039-the-making-of-a-manager)
+- The First 90 Days, Updated and Expanded: Proven Strategies for Getting Up to Speed Faster and Smarter -- *Michael D. Watkins* -- [`open`](https://www.goodreads.com/book/show/15824358-the-first-90-days)